 Opening a window by itself will do a pretty good job of ridding your van of some condensation, but without the circulating airflow you can’t be confident that you are getting rid of the humidity before it has the chance to condense.

-There are many great guides outlining how to install a vent fan in your ceiling.
+Installing a 12V vent fan in your ceiling is not nearly as difficult as it sounds.
 The most daunting part of the process is going to involve cutting a large hole in the roof.
 Proper airflow can be a godsend during the hot summer days and equally enjoyable throughout the winter.
-If you want to see a step-by-step guide of how one couple installed their vent fan, check out this blog post by Moreys In Transit.

 As an alternative, purchasing a small battery operated or DC powered fan to place in an open window will also have a positive effect on mitigating condensation.
 This will require you to remember to set it up each night before bed or during high levels of activity, but is still a good solution.

 Want to learn more about vent fans?
 Check out our article on best roof vent fans for vanlife

 Fight Condensation With Dry-Heat